mikesz88/alien_budgets_backend/README.md

 16. Created Seeder file to add fake data
 17. Added Query, select, and Sort functions to student
 18. Add Pagination to Students
 19. Create seeder for avatar.
-Refactored seeder for students to add avatars
+Refactored seeder for students to add avatars.
+Removed randomAnimal NPM package
+20. Refactored seeder for Adult Avatars.
+Refactored Pagination to show more information.